CodePori: Large-Scale System for Autonomous Software Development Using Multi-Agent Technology: Discussion

-We argue that there is a need to extend the system’s capabilities to understand a wider range of programming languages and frameworks, which would make it more capable and useful in diverse development contexts.
-Additionally, integrating the proposed system with existing Integrated Development Environments (IDEs), version control systems, and other software development tools would make it a more consistent part of the software development ecosystem.
-Finally, we believe that enhancing the proposed system's learning capabilities based on user input and customizing its outputs according to specific user preferences or project requirements could further improve its utility.
+Additionally, there is a need to extend the capabilities of the system by integrating it with existing Integrated Development Environments, version control systems, and other software development tools to make it a consistent part of the software development ecosystem.
+Finally, enhancing the system’s learning capabilities based on user input and customizing its outputs according to specific user preferences or project requirements could further improve its usefulness.